AqwamCreates/DataPredict/docs/API/Models/BayesianLinearRegression.md

 #### Parameters:

-* priorPrecision: The precision (inverse of variance) of the prior distribution for the model parameters.
-Higher values imply stronger confidence in the prior.
+* priorPrecision: How confident we are with the previous model weights.
+Higher values means more confidence in the previous model weights.
 [Default: 1]

-* likelihoodPrecision: The precision of the likelihood function for the observed data.
-Higher values indicate more confidence in the observations.
+* likelihoodPrecision: How reliable are the observations.
+Higher values means observations are more reliable.
 [Default: 1]

 * useLogProbabilities: Set whether or not to use log probabilities when generating predicted probabilities in predict() function.
 [Default: False]